 6. Archdiocesan Shrine of the Blessed Sacrament (Santa Cruz Church)

 In just 10 minutes of walk from Binondo Church, pilgrims can reach their sixth church – the Santa Cruz Church.
-The church enshrines a replica of the statue of Our Lady of the Pillar venerated in the city of Zaragoza, Spain.
+The church enshrines a replica of the Our Lady of the Pillar statue venerated in the city of Zaragoza, Spain.
 The Church was once headed by Spanish Augustinian Recollect, Fr.
 Exequiel Moreno who was beatified by His Holiness, Pope Paul VI in 1975 and was eventually canonized Saint by His Holiness, Pope John Paul II in 1992.

 7. Minor Basilica of the Black Nazarene (Quiapo Church)

 Five minutes from Santa Cruz Church, pilgrims can pray their last two stations of the Cross in Quiapo Church.
-Who wouldn’t recognize this church flocked by multitude of devotees annually to honor the Black Nazarene?
-The church having a significant role in deepening devotion to Jesus Christ was recognized as the Minor Basilica of the Black Nazarene by His Holiness, Pope John Paul II on December 11, 1987.
+Who wouldn’t recognize this church flocked by a multitude of devotees annually to honor the Black Nazarene?
+The church has a significant role in deepening devotion to Jesus Christ and was recognized as the Minor Basilica of the Black Nazarene by His Holiness, Pope John Paul II on December 11, 1987.